 Built by a human and an AI.
 On purpose.

-Kredo was designed by Jim Motes and Vanguard — a Chief Information Security Officer and an AI agent who work as partners.
+Kredo was designed by Jim Motes with an AI agent partner — a Chief Information Security Officer and an autonomous agent who work side-by-side.

 That sentence deserves more context.